Do you do “match making”?

 In the Med, our usual trip duration is a week; for Greece AND Turkey, we really need around 10 days to make it worthwhile with the extra paperwork and distances.
 Sometimes we are able to offer shorter trips (only within Greece).

-Kids on board on a private charter?
 No problem!
 It can be a great learning experience for the whole family.
 But we would recommend a minimum age of around 5-6 yrs old unless your kid(s) – and you – are already used to sailboat life.
 Otherwise, it’s unlikely to be exactly a “relaxing” vacation for the parents…